 - At the tab header, click the Add icon and select New Process.

-- Double-click Phase Rotation.
+- Scroll down and double-click on Phase Rotation.

 - Type a name for the process and click OK.

-As a result of this process, a new phase rotation volume is available in the Volume tab.
+- A new phase rotation volume is available in the Volume tab.